abauer726/abauer726.github.io/content/publications/nn_options/index.md

   - Git
 ---

 Implementation of sequential and aggregate neural networks as option pricing methods.
 Results are benchmarked and reproducible, serving as reference points for future research.
-Publication will be available in the [URCA Journal](https://escholarship.org/uc/urcaj_2022) starting in fall 2023.
+Publication is available on the University of California's open-access publishing platform, [eScholarship](https://escholarship.org/uc/item/73m9c2m4).